rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 **rivt** is a markdown language for writing, organizing and sharing engineering documents.
 It emphasizes clarity, efficiency and access.
-[rivtlib](https://rivt-code.net) is an open source Python library for processing **rivt**.
-The minimum software needed to write rivt documents is Python 3.8 and related Python libraries.
-[rivt-doc](https://github.com/rivt-doc) is an open source editing and publishing framework built around rivt that requires additional open source programs.
+[rivtlib](https://rivt-code.net) is an open source Python library for processing **rivt**. [rivt-doc](rivt-doc.html) is an open source editing and publishing framework built around rivt that requires additional open source programs.

 ## **rivt files**

-A rivt file is a utf-8 Python file that includes the import statement *import rivtlib.rivtapi as rv* ,which exposes four API functions.
+A **rivt** file is a utf-8 Python file that includes the import statement

+<pre style="background: #e6ecdf">  import rivtlib.rivtapi as rv </pre>

+which exposes four API functions.
 Each function takes a triple quoted string as argument.

 <pre style="background:  #cfdde2">
-rv.R(str) - repo: repository and report information rv.I(str) - insert: static text, images and tables rv.V(str) - values: equations
+rv.R(str) - rivt: repository and report settings rv.I(str) - insert: static text, images and tables rv.V(str) - values: equations
 rv.T(str) - tools: Python functions and scripts
 </pre>

-When running in an IDE (e.g. VSCode), functions may be run individually with the standard cell decorator <pre style="background: #cfdde2"> # %% </pre>.
+When running in an IDE (e.g. VSCode), API functions may be run individually with the standard cell decorator

+<pre style="background: #cfdde2"> # %% </pre>

-Interactive output is formatted as utf-8 text for speed and general compatiblility.
+Interactive output is formatted as utf-8 text for speed and compatiblility.

-Document and report files are generated using the rv.writemd() and rv.writepdf() functions which generate files in GitHub Flavored Markdown (GFM) and PDF formats respectively.
+Document and report files are generated using the rv.writemd() and rv.writepdf() functions which generate output files in GitHub Flavored Markdown (GFM) and PDF formats respectively.

-rivt works with single files and extensive reports including hundreds of files.
+rivt works with single files and with extensive reports with hundreds of files.
 Multi-file reports are structured through a tri-level folder structure explained here <a href="rivt-doc.html">here</a>.